Riyabachheti/AI-Powered-Notes-Summarizer/README.md

 ## 🤝 Contributing

-This is a production-ready application showcasing:
+This is an application showcasing:
 - **Advanced NLP Integration** with HuggingFace models
 - **Professional UI/UX** with Streamlit
 - **Robust File Processing** for multiple formats
 - **Export and History Management**
 - **Error Handling and Validation**

-## 📄 License

-This project demonstrates advanced AI/ML implementation for document processing and summarization using state-of-the-art transformer models.

----

-**🚀 Ready to transform your document processing workflow with AI?
-Start the application and experience intelligent summarization!**